- 2 pounds ground beef

 - 1 cup shredded part-skim mozzarella cheese

 - Preheat oven to 375°.
-In a large skillet, cook beef and onion over medium heat until meat is no longer pink.
+In a large skillet, cook beef and onion over medium heat, crumbling beef, until meat is no longer pink.
 Add garlic; cook 1 minute longer.
 Drain.
-Stir in one can of tomato sauce and seasonings.
+Stir in one can of tomato sauce and next six ingredients.
 Bring to a boil.
-Reduce heat; cover and simmer 5 minutes.
-Stir in rice and bacon; heat through.
-Remove from heat.
+Reduce heat; simmer, covered, 5 minutes.
+Stir in rice and bacon; remove from heat.

 - Layer a third of the cabbage in a greased 13x9-in. baking dish.
 Top with half of the meat mixture.
 Repeat layers; top with remaining cabbage.
 Pour remaining tomato sauce over top.

 - Cover and bake 45 minutes.
 Uncover; sprinkle with cheese.
-Bake 10 minutes longer or until cheese is melted.
+Bake until cheese is melted, about 10 minutes.
 Let stand 5 minutes before serving.
 If desired, sprinkle with coarsely ground pepper.
 Yield: 12 servings.

 Reviews forCabbage Roll Casserole